angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 I started a mini project to begin collecting statistics about the deck and I have put a call out to anyone who can to provide match results for the deck.
-These results have a number of data points that are needed to be considered "good data".
+These results have a number of data points that are needed to be considered *good data.
 I also stressed to all submitting I wanted all reports.
 All wins, losses, draws.
 I was not looking to get a rose-tinted view but instead wanted an accurate snapshot of how the deck was performing.
 This mix of pilots also allowed a mix of experienced and new people to get involved hopefully allowing a